Joao-arthur92/Joao-arthur92/README.md

 ### Hello!! 👋

-My name is João Arthur, I’m a brazilian Data Scientist, graduated in public administration and I want to learn even more.
+My name is João Arthur, I’m a brazilian Data Scientist and Analytics, graduated in public administration and I want to learn even more.

 - 🤔 Techs: Python, SQL, AI, Cloud, Docker
 - 📫 How to reach me: ja_mendonca92@hotmail.com | [LinkedIn](www.linkedin.com/in/joao-arthur-mendonca/)